adambutler/wedding-on-rails/README.md

 # Wedding on Rails

-> Please note Wedding-on-rails is currently in active development.
+> :bomb: Please note Wedding-on-rails is currently in early active development, `master` branch may not be in a usable state.

 Wedding on Rails in a Ruby on Rails application that I am using for my own wedding.

 ## Features

-> Coming Soon
+> None... development starting Soon

 ## Roadmap